Fever Medicine in Japan: How to Keep Your Temperature in Check

 JoynTokyo

 Japan offers a unique mix of modern NSAIDs, gentle paracetamol doses, and centuries-old Kampo herbal formulas.
-This guide walks foreign residents and travelers through how to choose, buy, and use fever medicine (antipyretics) in Japan—safely and cost-effectively.
+This guide will take foreign residents and visitors through how to choose, buy, and use fever medicine in Japan, both safely and cost-effectively.

 Before grabbing a familiar brand, note that Japan regulates dosages conservatively and leans heavily on pharmacist guidance.
-Average OTC tablets contain 100 mg of ibuprofen or 300 mg of acetaminophen, about 30 % lower than many Western equivalents.
+Average over the counter tablets contain 100 mg of ibuprofen or 300 mg of acetaminophen, about 30 % lower than many Western equivalents.

 Always monitor your temperature: if a fever tops 38.5 °C (101.3 °F) or lasts more than three days, seek medical advice.